 Rumba manages to strike a perfect balance between old time Latin American and modern Instagram-worthy design.
 “We wanted to make sure that the place gives a vintage, sophisticated, and old-shiny vibe.
 Rumba Cuban Bar & Kitchen is actually the modern version of old Havana,” says Jose.
 “Through the right blend of old Cuban aesthetic and contemporary elements, we definitely achieved the marriage of old and modern.”

 An upbeat soundtrack of Cuban music and mood lighting sets the fun tone here.
 “We wanted the guests to feel the Hispanic atmosphere throughout the property,” says Jose.
 Most definitely achieving his aim, the lively feel of the restaurant got us excited for brunches here, as we’re predicting they’ll be pretty lively.
-Plus, if you’re a cigar smoker then the fully kitted out lounge here is sure to get you excited.

 With a large, if a little confusing, menu there’s plenty of choice for all dietary requirements.
 Though it must be said, carnivores and lovers of fish will have a particularly good time here.
 The fish and Wagyu steak we tried were cooked to perfection, while the sides were equally as delicious.
 We’d recommend making a night of it and sampling the expansive drinks menu including Cuban themed cocktails – what happens in Cuba stays in Cuba?